zp3ng/COOC-Howto-Book/english-version/create-the-book-and-make-connection-with-github-repository.md

 ![picture114](/assets/图片4.png)

-3.After get into the gitbook,we create a book named "test_book",finish the description and then click "Create Book" button.
+3.After get into the gitbook,we create a book named "test_repository",finish the description and then click "Create Book" button.

 ![](/assets/p5.png)